johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-connectors-Ping.md

 ### Resources

-For information and setup help, see the following:
+For information and setup help, see these instructions:

 - Microsoft Edge for Business documentation
   https://www.microsoft.com/en-us/edge/business/?form=MA13FJ